Double-functorial representation of regular hyperdoctrines: Preliminaries

-We say that \(Q\) is \emph{normal} double pseudofunctor if the components of \(Q_e\) are globular isomorphisms, and a \emph{strict} double pseudofunctor if both \(Q_e\) and \(Q_{\odot }\) are identities.
-If the tight component \(Q_0\) of \(Q\) is a strict functor, we say \(Q\) is a lax/strict double functor.\end{definition}
+A \emph{pseudo double functor} $Q$ (note the order of the words) is a double pseudofunctor for which all squares $\iota^Q_A$ and $\gamma^Q_{f, g}$ are horizontal identities, i.e., $Q_0$ is a strict functor $\mathbb{A}_0 \to \mathbb{B}_0$.
+If it also strictly preserves loose identities, we say it is a \emph{normal double functor}.\end{definition}

-\begin{remark}[{}] {}While many of the double categories and double pseudofunctors found `in nature' are not strict, we can always replace them with a pseudo-equivalent strict version (the analogous statement for pseudo double functors is given in 3.5.8 in \cite{grandis-2019-higher}).
-For simplicity, we will prove one direction of our main theorem in full generality, and assume that the double categories and double pseudofunctors in the converse direction have been duly strictified. \end{remark}